exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Funding UTXO

-To refill anchoring address balance, the bitcoin funding transaction should be generated that sends money to the current anchoring address.
+To refill anchoring address balance, the Bitcoin funding transaction should be generated that sends money to the current anchoring address.
 Such transaction should be manually written to the global settings.